imsiddharthnegi/RepairWizard/README.md

 # RepairWizard 🔧

-**Intelligent Device Repair Search API** - A comprehensive Node.js backend that integrates with iFixit's API to provide hierarchical device repair search functionality.
+ A comprehensive Node.js backend that integrates with iFixit's API to provide hierarchical device repair search functionality.

 ## 🚀 Live Demo